nag9s/bitcoin-notes/qanda.md

 How the first block got created in the first place ?

- Genesis Block is the first block .
+   Genesis Block is the first block and it should be perfect ....

+Wa

+18 types of nodes

+   -- data nodes

+  -- miner nodes